skovranek/buftermio/README.md

 # buftermio
 Buffer Terminal I/O --> Buf + ter + io

+Basically an improved interface for a bufio.Scanner reading os.Stdin.
 This is a cached buffer for your terminal for doing I/O with your go CLI programs.
 Tested on mac terminal only.
 Created this instead of using a bigger import like "term" because this package answers a very specific need.
 Based on bytes package Buffer struct.